-For the 2020 performance year, the Compensation Committee determined, based on a range of considerations including the achievement of corporate goals and performance during the COVID-19 pandemic, that Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
+For the 2021 performance year, the Compensation Committee determined, based on a range of considerations including the achievement of corporate goals and performance during the COVID-19 pandemic, that Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
 Accordingly, based on each individual's contribution to Company performance (as discussed below), the Compensation Committee recommended to the Board of Directors that each executive be paid a performance cash bonus equivalent to their Target Annual Cash Bonus.

-For Dr. Gomez, the Board of Directors approved a cash bonus of \$819,545 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.
+For Dr. Gomez, the Board of Directors approved a cash bonus of \$844,132 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: Dr. Gomez's role in the Company's performance in the context of corporate goals; the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.

-For Mr. Luckshire, the Board of Directors approved a cash bonus of \$636,540 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in managing government procurement contracts.
+For Mr. Luckshire, the Board of Directors approved a cash bonus of \$655,636 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in the Company's performance in the context of corporate goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in the performance of government procurement contracts.

-For Ms. Abrams, the Board of Directors approved a cash bonus of \$551,499 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Ms. Abrams' contribution to the Company's performance, the following was considered: Ms. Abrams' strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; Ms. Abrams responsiveness in addressing any legal developments as they arose; and Ms. Abrams' role in achieving our contractual, commercial and strategic goals.
+For Ms. Abrams, the Board of Directors approved a cash bonus of \$619,544 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Ms. Abrams' contribution to the Company's performance, the following was considered: Ms. Abrams's role in the Company's performance in the context of corporate goals; Ms. Abrams' strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; and Ms. Abrams responsiveness in addressing any legal developments as they arose.
 Ms. Abrams also played a pivotal role in maintaining the Company's ERM program with input from senior management and subject matter experts as appropriate, and making periodic reports on same to the Board of Directors.